josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ### 2.Check if Uefy mode enabled

 - `ls /sys/firmware/efi/efivars`
-- If the directory is empty mean that your system is running legacy mody, instead if have files mean that your system is in Uefy mode.
+- If the directory is empty mean that your system is running legacy mode, instead if have files mean that your system is in Uefy mode.

 ### 3.Internet Connection